-In order to search for 30-MeV muon-neutrino disappearance into sterile neutrinos at Lujan, the detector must be able to measure low-energy nuclear recoils from neutrino-nucleus coherent scattering.
-A LAr cryostat with phototube light detection is ideal for this purpose, as it is fairly inexpensive, has low radioactivity, and produces a high yield of scintillation light.
+In order to search for 30-MeV muon-neutrino disappearance into $\nu_s$'s at Lujan, the detector must be able to measure low-energy nuclear recoils from neutrino-nucleus coherent scattering.
+A LAr cryostat with PMT light detection is ideal for this purpose, as it is fairly inexpensive, has low radioactivity, and produces a high yield of scintillation light.
 The LAr cryostat should also be movable for mapping out the oscillation pattern over distances of tens of meters.
-For 30-MeV muon-neutrinos interacting on Ar, the maximum recoil Ar energy is about 50 keV.
+For 30-MeV muon-neutrinos interacting on Ar nuclei, the maximum recoil energy is about 50 keV.
 We plan to achieve an energy threshold of 10\,keV and an overall light production/collection efficiency of 1 photoelectron/keV to collect on average 10 photoelectrons at the threshold.
-This will provide an energy resolution $<20\%$ at the 50\,keV endpoint.
+This provides an energy resolution $<20\%$ at the 50\,keV endpoint.
 Also, the detector mass needs to be $>3$ tons to be able to observe more than 5 \cevns events per day, but it cannot be excessively large to preserve the capability of being moved and operated at different baselines.
-Additionally, the neutron background in the beam-spill time window will need to be less than 5 events per day, so that the signal to background is greater than one.
-Furthermore, the recoil Ar reconstructed position resolution should be less than 50 cm, which corresponds to an L/E resolution of less than 2.5\%, and the reconstructed time resolution should be less than 10 ns to ensure that events are reconstructed in the neutron-free beam-spill time window.
-With these design considerations, assuming CCM operation at 20\,m from the source for one quarter of the data taking time and at 40\,m for the remainder of the time, we will be able to make a sensitive search for sterile neutrinos, and to specifically probe the LSND signal region.
+Additionally, the neutron background in the beam-spill time window will need to be less than 5 events per day, so that the signal-to-background is greater than one.
+Furthermore, the recoil Ar reconstructed position resolution should be less than 50\,cm, which corresponds to an $L/E$ resolution of less than 2.5\%, and the reconstructed time resolution should be less than 10\,ns to ensure that events are reconstructed in the neutron-free beam-spill time window.
+With these design considerations, assuming CCM operation at 20\,m from the source for one quarter of the data taking time and at 40\,m for the remaining time, we will be able to make a sensitive search for $\nu_s$'s, and to specifically probe the LSND signal region.